longlivebuinhi/longlivebuinhi/README.md

 I was an image-processing collaborator of RikkeiSoft, Hanoi.
 Now I'm working as a home tutor and a part-time SEO writer.

-I do love reading books, especially fiction.
+I do read books, mostly fiction.
 You can see my votes and reviews on [Goodreads](https://www.goodreads.com/longlivebuinhi) or [Facebook](https://www.facebook.com/keepmysadnessaway/).

 I also grow a Youtube channel about my 12 years of self-studying and another one for shitposting only :D Just check them out: